 - and the laid back relaxing cup of cafe con lecheness that defines the Spanish the world over.

-Culture, nature, nightlife, world class food, cheap wine – need I say more?
+Culture, nature, nightlife, world class food, cheap wine – need we say more?
 Couples, you’ve got the pick of the litter and meanwhile take a look at the most romantic places in the world.

 Here are nine tips for couples to get the ball rolling on a Madrid holiday.

 1. Steam it Up at Hammam Al Ándalus

 Get slapped down on a hot stone table, lathered up in a soap and red grape mixture, and let a masseuse scrub you down with a Kessa glove before massaging you to sleep with essential moisturizing oils.

 2. Take in a Show at Teatro Real